 To save your time, I'll also list some really terrible mods I've played that I couldn't be bothered to write detailed reviews of:

 Shattered World (unrelated to Shattered Worlds).
-This one is a pure "save the girls" mod like Our Final Heartbeat, but the way you save them makes no sense, the dialogue is awful, scenes that should be emotional completely fail to deliver, Monika's stated plans for how you're going to save them directly contradict what she has you do, and then the mod ends with Sayori randomly deleting Monika after everyone's saved.
+This one is a pure "save the girls" mod like Our Final Heartbeat, but the way you save them makes no sense, the dialogue is awful, scenes that should be emotional completely fail to deliver, Monika's stated plans for how you're going to save them contradict what she has you do, and then the mod ends with Sayori randomly deleting Monika after everyone's saved.
 She doesn't display a grudge, just says something like "we don't need her anymore".

-We Are The Literature Club - mostly just for its portrayal of Sayori (similar to Exit Music but worse).
+We Are The Literature Club - mostly for the way it handles saving Sayori, similar to Exit Music but worse.
 The way you save her isn't by understanding the problem or helping her deal with it, but by taking her to a mental hospital (and MC explicitly calls Sayori a "mental patient", because why not use meaningless insulting buzzwords to demean a character we all like) and the "professionals" solve everything so that the resolution is entirely off-screen.
 Because the writers don't know or care how you might actually go about helping someone with this emotional problem.
 How little do you have to think about it to not understand that being hospitalized would be about the worst possible thing for Sayori's case?
 Nor do they understand that it wouldn't have gone this far in the first place without Monika's tampering.
-There's also the downright contradictory storytelling in the beginning (you literally watch Sayori die and MC is just like "I don't accept this ending" and the next thing you know she's alive without explanation).
+There's also the downright contradictory storytelling in the beginning (you literally watch Sayori die and MC is just like "I don't accept this ending" and then she's alive without explanation).
 And after Sayori is fixed by the mind doctors who apparently can override all psychology, the timeline skips ahead years to when the literature club has disbanded, because why would the player have wanted to see the emotional tension come to a conclusion when everyone finds out about Sayori's suicide attempt?
 This beginning was so egregious I didn't stick around.

 Spark of Hope - horribly jarring use of expressions (Sayori smiles as she tells you Monika is a bitch and you shouldn't forgive her, etc), the story doesn't seem to acknowledge that Act 4 happened, doesn't understand that MC isn't the player, and the handling of the emotional drama makes it sound like the writer already had a talk with the characters about it.
 MC has a line in the beginning where he says what happened is his fault; I don't know how you can think without being some kind of crazed misandrist or something.